Blunk-electronic/ET/script_command_set.md

 # SYSTEM ET SCRIPT PROCESSOR COMMAND SET

+The two letters "CS" indicate a "construction site" where things are not finished yet or intended for the future.

 ## BASICS
 Scripting is an important feature of advanced CAE tools.
 It allows:
 - repeating and automating of tedious or error prone tasks.